pnp/blog/content/post/spfx-toolkit-vscode-v-3-0-release/index.md

 summary: "SharePoint Framework Toolkit is a Visual Studio Code extension that aims to boost your productivity in developing and managing SharePoint Framework solutions helping at every stage of your development flow, from setting up your development workspace to deploying a solution straight to your tenant without the need to leave VS Code.
 With the SharePoint Framework, you can use modern web technologies and tools in your preferred development environment to build productive experiences and apps that are responsive and mobile-ready allowing you to create solutions to extend SharePoint, Microsoft Teams, Microsoft Viva Connections, Outlook, and Microsoft365.com."
 # Taxonomies
 categories: ["Community post"]
-tags: ["VS Code", "SPFx", "SharePoint Framework", "Adaptive Card", "Viva", "Viva Connections", "GitHub", "Azure DevOps", "pipeline", "workflow"]
+tags: ["VS Code", "SharePoint Framework (SPFx)", "Adaptive Card", "Viva", "Viva Connections", "GitHub", "Azure DevOps", "pipeline", "workflow"]
 type: "regular"
 ---

 ## 🗒️ Quick intro

 [SharePoint Framework Toolkit](https://marketplace.visualstudio.com/items?itemName=m365pnp.viva-connections-toolkit) is a Visual Studio Code extension that aims to boost your productivity in developing and managing [SharePoint Framework solutions](https://learn.microsoft.com/sharepoint/dev/spfx/sharepoint-framework-overview?WT.mc_id=m365-15744-cxa) helping at every stage of your development flow, from setting up your development workspace to deploying a solution straight to your tenant without the need to leave VS Code, it even allows you to create a CI/CD pipeline to introduce automate deployment of your app 🚀.

 Just check out the features list 👇

 ![features](images/features.png)

 All of that is possible due to the awesome work done by the [PnP community](https://pnp.github.io/) which is visible in many functionalities of this extension: sample gallery filled with [PnP samples](https://pnp.github.io/#samples), upgrading SPFx project using [CLI for Microsoft 365](https://pnp.github.io/cli-microsoft365/), and many more.

 It does not matter if you are starting your journey with SPFx development and Viva solutions or if you are already experienced in this area, this VS Code extension will have the features you need to kick off your work to the next level 💪.